 Another excellent hand cream is the Pomegranate Regenerating Hand Cream, .
 I keep that with me wherever I go now.
 It absorbs quicker and my hands feel softer now.
 Pomegranate see oil has antioxidant properties so it improves the regeneration of skin.
 I’m kind of obsessed with the whole pomegranate line as you might tell!

-The Weleda products range from $10 to $60 and can be found online at Well.ca, Amazon.ca (click on images in my sidebar) or directly on the Weleda website.
+The Weleda products range from $10 to $60 and can be found online at Amazon.ca (click on the links in this post) or directly on the Weleda website.

 I’m going to continue using the Weleda products and let you in on more of my favourites.
 It’s worth it to take better care of your skin this winter, you will feel a difference.
 I certainly have.